-Groundwater Contaminant Removal-SRS removed 15,303 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone and prevented 42.7 curies of tritium from reaching SRS streams.
+Groundwater Contaminant Removal-SRS removed 18,544 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone, preventing 51.7 curies (Ci) of tritium from reaching SRS streams.

 Offsite Groundwater Monitoring (Georgia)-For the last three years, tritium has not been detected in Georgia groundwater monitoring wells.
 This data supports the conclusions drawn from a U.S. Geological Survey that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).